lf94/summonscript/README.md

 ## Installation

-You'll need four things: NodeJS 0.19, Zig 0.11, raylib and libfive.
+You'll need to gather four ingredients: NodeJS 0.19, Zig 0.11, raylib and libfive.

 Honestly the versions of these shouldn't matter *too* much.

-I suggest searching how to install all of these, as their instructions could change at any time, or could be easier for your platform.
+I suggest searching how to install all of these, as their instructions could change at any time, or could be easier for your platform of choice.

+I apologize I don't follow the defacto expectation of binaries being available.
+I have reasons for this but they aren't important to mention here.

+---

 After installing those, run `npm install` so it can install koffi, the FFI binding package.
 (Imagine that, a single JS dependency for this project :)